Tinnitus treatments

 Safety - whether the treatment will do you any harm

-- Evidence of harm
+- Evidence of risk of significant harm

-- Some potential for harm
+- Limited or unlikely potential for significant harm

 Efficacy - whether the treatment works for tinnitus